 Homework: There are no graded homework assignments in this course, although assignments may be made that should be completed for the next class.
 Your “homework” in this course consists of

-In-class Weekly Activities: Class time will be used to expand upon, refine and practice material presented in the textbook, as well as to develop new techniques.
+Class time will be used to expand upon, refine and practice material presented in the textbook, as well as to develop new techniques.
 You must be an active participant in all activities.
-You will be required to turn in the in-class assignments at the end of class period.
+You will be required to turn in the in-class assignments at the end of the class period.
 No late assignments will be accepted.

-Midterm Exam: There will be one open-book/open-note examination.
+Midterm Exam: There will be an open-book/open-note examination.
 The format of the exam will be “hands-on”, testing your mastery of HTML and CSS.
-All textbook material, lectures and in-class exercises should be considered “fair game” for the exams.
+All textbook material, lectures and in-class exercises should be considered “fair game” for the exam.
 No make-up exams will be given.